stef-timmermans/YeastLume/README.md

 YeastLume is a budding yeast microscopy image processing pipeline that uses diffusion-based generative models to reconstruct fluorescence images from bright-field input.
 It is trained on paired bright-field and fluorescence images stored in multi-channel .tif files.
 This repository includes preprocessing tools, training pipelines for the utilized models ([VQGAN](https://github.com/CompVis/taming-transformers/) and [BBDM](https://github.com/xuekt98/BBDM)), and utilities for running inference, evaluation, and segmentation (via [Cellpose](https://github.com/MouseLand/cellpose)).

 ![YeastLume Pipeline](media/yeastlume-pipeline.png)
-*Starting from multi-channel .tif microscopy movies, the pipeline extracts frame pairs, translates bright-field frames into synthetic fluorescence using a trained BBDM, and segments the resulting images using Cellpose, returning nuclei binary masks.*
+*Starting from multi-channel .tif microscopy movies, the pipeline extracts frame pairs, translates bright-field frames into synthetic fluorescence using a trained BBDM, and segments the resulting images using Cellpose, returning cell binary masks.*

 ---